Shadowsong27/Shadowsong27.github.io/content/career.md

 showActions:    false
 ---

-I am a data engineer, I tend data pipelines and make data flows efficiently.
+I am a data engineer, I tend data pipelines and make data flows efficiently for my fellow data analysts and data scientists.

 You should only notice me when something is broken.